sfigg/commercialization-public/design/device-experiences/docking.md

 <tbody>
 <tr>
   <td align="left" valign="top">Dock connection to the system</td>
-  <td>We recommend that the dock connect to the system by using USB Type-C. At a minimum, the dock's USB Type-C connector should support the following features:
+  <td>We recommend that the dock connect to the system by using USB Type-C. At a minimum, the dock&#39;s USB Type-C connector should support the following features:
     <ul>
       <li>USB Data (<a href="http://www.usb.org/developers/ssusb">USB 3.1 Gen 2</a>) to enable USB-connected peripheral devices</li>
-      <li><a href="http://www.usb.org/developers/powerdelivery/">USB Power Delivery (PD)</a> power provider for charging a system while it is docked, with a minimum power of 30W, following the PD power rules (see section 10 of the Power Delivery specification); for additional information, see the "Power budget policy" section</li>
+      <li><a href="http://www.usb.org/developers/powerdelivery/">USB Power Delivery (PD)</a> power provider for charging a system while it is docked, with a minimum power of 30W, following the PD power rules (see section 10 of the Power Delivery specification); for additional information, see the &quot;Power budget policy&quot; section</li>
       <li>USB Type-C <a href="https://www.vesa.org/wp-content/uploads/2016/10/USB-DevDays-DisplayPort-Alternate-Mode-2016-final4.pdf">DisplayPort Alternate Mode</a>, pin assignments C and D, with support for HBR and HBR2 signaling on those pin assignments (and pin assignments E and F, if supported), and the ability to sink DisplayPort on at least two DisplayPort lanes for all supported pin assignments</li>
     </ul>
-    <p>If you plan on including an alternate mode other than DisplayPort over USB Type-C alternate mode, review the fallback requirements in the [Overall recommendations](#overall-recommendations) section above.</p>
+    <p>If you plan on including an alternate mode other than DisplayPort over USB Type-C alternate mode, review the fallback requirements in the <a href="#overall-recommendations" data-raw-source="[Overall recommendations](#overall-recommendations)">Overall recommendations</a> section above.</p>
   </td>
 </tr>
 <tr>